-5 ways to make meal time a success with little kids
+5 ways to make meal time a success with toddlers and young children.

-I have written this blog post to hopefully help a little to turn crazy meal times into happier peaceful family moments.
+I have written this blog post with 5 meal time tips to hopefully help a little to turn crazy meal times into happier peaceful family moments.

 I know this tip worked particularly well for my son James.
 He likes to eat a lot but only a little at a time and he prefers snacks over meal times.
 I used to just give in and offer him foods whenever he wanted but when he turned 2 I started giving a proper more filling snack 2-hours before meal times instead of lots of small ones.
 He gets nice and full from his snack and gets hungry again for dinner!